sourcehut-mirrors/chawan/doc/api.md

 `fromx`, `fromy`
 : The x/y position of the first line displayed on the screen.

+`acursorx`, `acursory`
+: The absolute x/y position of the cursor on the screen.
+Same as `buffer.cursorx - buffer.fromx` and `buffer.cursory - buffer.fromy`.

 `numLines`
 : The number of lines currently loaded in the buffer.